nithyaramakrishnan/data-shield/curated-apps.md

 For more information about working with container images, see the [Registry documentation](/docs/Registry?topic=Registry-getting-started).

-## IBM Cloud Data Shield image options
+## {{site.data.keyword.datashield_full}} image options
 {: #curated-options}

-You can use any of the following public images to quickly get up and running with IBM Cloud Data Shield.
+You can use any of the following public images to quickly get up and running with Data Shield.
 {: shortdesc}

 * [Barbican](/docs/Registry?topic=RegistryImages-datashield-barbican_starter#datashield-barbican_starter)